-Department of Infection Metagenomics Next-generation sequencing (NGS) is a technology that can Infection Metagenomics who specialized in bioinformatics, search on pathogens and infectious diseases using
+Department of Infection Metagenomics

+Next-generation sequencing (NGS) is a technology that can generate enormous amount of genomic information in a short time and has made huge progress in genomic science and infectious disease research.
+Staffs at the Department of Infection Metagenomics who specialized in bioinformatics, microbiology, and infectious diseases gather to conduct research on pathogens and infectious diseases using NGS-based genomic/metagenomic analysis.